 With the advent of computers, young people are less reliant on their brains.
 Intelligent computers can now do most of the thinking for them, which is leaving many young brains almost redundant.
 There's also the worry that overuse of technology is causing short attention spans.

-Dr. Manfred Spitzer, a neuroscientist and psychiatrist, wrote a book in 2012 named “Digital Dementia: What We and Our Children are Doing to our Minds,” and is a vocal advocate against training kids with computers and electronic media.
-In the book, he states
+Dr. Manfred Spitzer, a neuroscientist and psychiatrist, wrote a book in 2012 named “Digital Dementia: What We And Our Children Are Doing To Our Minds.”
+He is a vocal advocate against training kids with computers and electronic media.
+In his book, he states:

 “When you use the computer, you outsource your mental activity”